swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 See also section [4.2.2](#mobile-bankid-and-the-personnumber-attribute), "[Mobile BankID and the personNumber attribute](#mobile-bankid-and-the-personnumber-attribute)".

+<a name="cancelling-an-operation"></a>
 ### 3.4.
 Cancelling an Operation

 A BankID Identity Provider SHOULD include a Cancel-button in the user interface enabling the possibility for the user to cancel the BankID operation.

 In cases where the BankID app is on another device than the user agent and the Identity Provider has received notification from the BankID-server that the app has been started by the user, it is RECOMMENDED that the Cancel-button in the Identity Provider user interface is hidden or disabled.
-The reason for this is that the BankID app itself has a Cancel-button, and if the user cancels the operation using the Cancel-button in the Identity Provider user interface instead of in the app itself, the app will be left dangling until it times out and during that time the user mey be prevented from using its BankID.
+The reason for this is that the BankID app itself has a Cancel-button, and if the user cancels the operation using the Cancel-button in the Identity Provider user interface instead of in the app itself, the app will be left dangling until it times out and during that time the user may be prevented from using its BankID.

 <a name="authentication-requests"></a>
 ## 4. Authentication Requests